Chapter 1

 In 1911, at the age of nineteen, József Ehrlich cast his lot in with education.

-József shared a room with another young man, who worked at night and slept by day, the two of them exchanging the room's single bed.
-Here Józsi had time enough to play the violin, to do a little reading; he had become partial to the works of Sándor Petőfi, Hungary's greatest lyric poet:
+József shared a room with a young man who worked at night and slept by day, the two of them exchanging the room’s single bed.
+Here Józsi had time to play the violin and do a little reading; he’d become partial to the works of Sándor Petőfi (1823-1849), Hungary’s greatest lyric poet[22]:

 Ha szép lyánnyal van találkozásom, Whenever I meet a lovely girl,